mauritiusdadd/redmost/docs/installation.rst

     source astro/bin/activate

 Redmost supports supports both PyQt6 and PySide6 backends, with precedence to PyQt6 if both are installed.
+PyQt5 backend is also supported for compatibility but it is not fully tested and may not work as expected.
 You can tell pip to install the appropriate dependencies using the commands:

 .. code-block:: bash